ekondrashov25/summary_bot/readme.md

 ## Features

-- Transcribes voice and video messages using the Whisper model.
+- Transcribes voice and video messages using the [Whisper model](https://github.com/SYSTRAN/faster-whisper)
-- Generates a summary of the conversation using the Mistral AI model.
+- Generates a summary of the conversation using the [Mistral AI model](https://mistral.ai)
-- Can provide the summary as text or audio.
+- Can provide the summary as text or audio using [ElevenLabs](https://elevenlabs.io)
-- Automatically deletes messages after a specified time.
+- Automatically deletes messages after a specified time

 The bot uses a custom `Message` model to store and manage messages.
 The `Message` model has the following attributes: